-Mycoplasma pneumonia, also known as "walking pneumonia," is a respiratory infection caused by the bacterium Mycoplasma pneumoniae.
+Mycoplasma pneumonia, also known as walking pneumonia, is a respiratory infection caused by the bacterium Mycoplasma pneumoniae.
 Here are the answers to your questions:

 Transmission of Mycoplasma pneumonia: Mycoplasma pneumoniae is typically spread through respiratory droplets when an infected person coughs or sneezes.
 It can also be transmitted by direct contact with respiratory secretions or contaminated surfaces.